Dowell-Lab/TFEA/README.md

   --padjcutoff PADJCUTOFF
                         A p-adjusted cutoff value that determines some plotting output.
-  --pvalcutoff PVALCUTOFF
-                        A p-value cutoff value that determines some plotting output.
   --plotall             Plot graphs for all motifs.Warning: This will make
                         TFEA run much slower andwill result in a large output folder.